 Numerous community and local shared use paths and trails connect to the four main regional trails, commercial centers, employment centers, schools, parks, and open space throughout the City.
+All of the transit stations in Lone Tree along the Southeast Light Rail Line have pedestrian access, including pedestrian overpasses of I-25 serving the County Line and Lone Tree Stations not owned by the City of Lone Tree.

 Bike lanes are portions of the roadway that are designated by striping, signage, and pavement markings for the preferential or exclusive use of cyclists.
-Several streets in Lone Tree have dedicated bike lanes, including Timberline Road, Ptarmigan Trail, Fairview Drive, RidgeGate Parkway, and Lone Tree Parkway.
+Several streets in Lone Tree have dedicated bike lanes, including Lone Tree Parkway, Park Meadows Drive, RidgeGate Parkway, Yosemite Street, Timberline Road, Ptarmigan Trail and Fairview Drive.